Xilinx/Vitis_Model_Composer/Examples/AIENGINE/README.md

 <a href="./DSPlib/fir/README.md">Using the AI Engine FIR block from the library browser</a>
 </td>
 <td>
-This example showcases a desgin that uses an AI Engine FIR block from the library browser.
+This example showcases a design that uses an AI Engine FIR block from the library browser.
 </td>
 </tr>